 Employment Eligibility Verification (Form I9) must be completed for each employee.

 We strongly suggest that all employees to be enrolled in direct deposit.
-Complete the Employee Direct Deposit Enrollment Form here and send to the diocesan office.
-Please email Tom Sumner with any questions.
+Complete request an Employee Direct Deposit Enrollment Form and send to the diocesan office.

 FICA Taxes (Social Security and Medicare)

 It is the responsibility of every employer to withhold social security taxes from the wages paid to each (lay) employee in excess of $100.00 per calendar year.
 The rate for social security tax will be 7.65% for lay employees.
 This tax consists of 6.2% for Social Security and 1.45% for Medicare coverage.